Etiology of Ascites

 Hepatic causes include the following:

 Portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more (accounts for > 90% of hepatic cases), usually due to cirrhosis
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more (accounts for > 90% of hepatic cases), usually due to cirrhosis

 Portal vein thrombosis does not usually cause ascites unless hepatocellular damage is also present.